20 Most Popular Foods in Cameroon

 It isn’t easy to find someone who doesn’t like Cameroonian roast fish.
 It originated among the Duala people in the littoral region (coastal region), but today is eaten countrywide.

-The key ingredients are local spices, such as pèbè (false nutmeg), country-onions or rondelles in French, akpi seeds, and white pepper.
+The key ingredients are local spices, such as pèbè (false nutmeg), country onions or rondelles in French, akpi seeds (oval-shaped seeds that have a hard, dark-brown shell), and white pepper.
 These, together with onions and garlic, are ground for the marinade, giving the fish a savory flavor.
 The fish is traditionally grilled with charcoal using a barbecue pot but can also be grilled in the oven.

 It is served with fried ripe plantain, as in the picture above, or with bobolo, which is fermented ground cassava in leaves.